diam0ndkiller/switch-to-linux/switch-to-linux-from-windows.md

 **EVERYTHING ON THAT STICK WILL BE DELETED** when you install Ventoy to it.
 Afterwards you are able to copy everything back onto it but make sure to have a backup.

-After inserting a stick, launch the `Ventoy2Disk` program by double-clicking it.
+After inserting your stick, launch the `Ventoy2Disk` program by double-clicking it.
 You will be greeted with a window.
 On the top, Select the USB stick you want to use.
 Then just click "Install".
 Once again:
 **ALL YOUR FILES WILL BE REMOVED!**

 After you installed Ventoy to your stick, it's as simple as to copy the downloaded `linuxmint-something.iso` file onto your USB stick, which should now be called "Ventoy".
 Congratulations!
 You now have a bootable USB stick and you can put as many operating systems or other files on it as you wish.